 Firstly, you must ask yourself the right questions about your expectations and how you will use the bike.
 Then, consider which gravel bikes appeal to you.
 Do you have favorite brands, designs, or colors?
 Next, it is time to filter more pragmatically with questions about price, size, availability, and quality.
 Let's look at this together.

-First thing first: define your needs
+First things first: define your needs

 Searching for the one-do-it-all bike?

-You want to explore unpaved roads?
+Do you want to explore unpaved roads?

-Most important: what do you expect from your new gravel bike?
+Most important: What do you expect from your new gravel bike?

 Do you check these boxes?